Skip to content

 Antioxidants minimize oxidative stress; oxidative stress leads to DNA damage which can lead to chronic disease.

-However, there are so many challenges to eating healthy, especially in 2020.
+However, there are so many challenges to eating nutritious, especially in 2020.
 Here are some ideas.
 Hopefully one or two are something you would consider implementing before 2020 is out!

 So, let’s THRIVE by eating well!
 When you eat well and have energy you are better able to take on the day’s tasks, and are more prepared to navigate unknown stressors that come your way!